Lepozepo/S3/README.md

 # Amazon S3 Uploader
-This package is no longer supporting meteor releases before 0.9.0.
-S3 provides a simple way for uploading files to the Amazon S3 service.
+__This package is no longer supporting meteor releases before 0.9.0.__ S3 provides a simple way for uploading files to the Amazon S3 service.
 This is useful for uploading images and files that you want accesible to the public.
 S3 is built on [Knox](https://github.com/LearnBoost/knox), a module that becomes available server-side after installing this package.

+If you want to keep using the older version of this package check it out using `meteor add lepozepo:s3@=3.0.1`

 ## Installation